Linda Hall Library

-The Linda Hall Library is a privately endowed American library of science, engineering and technology located in Kansas City, Missouri, on the grounds of a 14 acre urban arboretum.
-It claims to be the "largest independently funded public library of science, engineering and technology in North America" and "among the largest science libraries in the world."
+The Linda Hall Library is a privately endowed American library of STEM subjects located in Kansas City, Missouri, on the grounds of a 14 acre urban arboretum.
+It claims to be the "largest independently funded public library of science, engineering and technology in North America" and "among the largest science libraries in the world" with half a million items in its collection, as of 2009.

 Description

 Established in 1946 through the philanthropy of Linda and Herbert F. Hall of the Hall-Bartlett Grain Co., the library is open to the public, and invites individual researchers, academic institutions, and companies from Kansas City and around the world to use the library's research-level collection.
 Its mission is to act as "guardian of the collective intellectual heritage with regard to the science, technology, and engineering disciplines."

+Besides maintaining its collection, the library organizes general interest events aimed at the public, such as historical microscopes from the time of Antoni van Leeuwenhoek to that of Charles Darwin.
 The library's William N. Deramus III Cosmology Theater, temporarily closed since 2020, shows images of the cosmos from the Hubble Space Telescope and NASA science missions.
 These images are delivered via ViewSpace to the library with daily updates (via the Internet) that provide the library with new content for visitors.